MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-servicenow.md

 ---
-# required metadata
 title: How Cloud App Security helps protect your ServiceNow environment
-description: This article provides information about the benefits of connecting your ServiceNow app to Cloud App Security using the API connector for visibility and control over use.
+description: This article provides information about the benefits of connecting your ServiceNow app to Cloud App Security using the API connector for visibility and control over use. ms.date: 12/04/2019 ms.topic: article
-author: shsagir
-ms.author: shsagir
-ms.service: cloud-app-security
-ms.topic: article
-ms.date: 12/04/2019

-# optional metadata
-#ROBOTS: NOINDEX # Used to prevent showing on search pages
-#services: na
-#ms.subservice: na
-ms.collection: M365-security-compliance
 ---
 # How Cloud App Security helps protect your ServiceNow environment

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 As a major CRM cloud provider, ServiceNow incorporates large amounts of sensitive information about customers, internal processes, incidents, and reports inside your organization.
 Being a business-critical app, ServiceNow is accessed and used by people inside your organization and by others outside of it (such as partners and contractors) for various purposes.
 In many cases, a large proportion of your users accessing ServiceNow have low awareness of security and might put your sensitive information at risk by unintentionally sharing it.
 In other instances, malicious actors may gain access to your most sensitive customer-related assets.

-Connecting ServiceNow to Cloud App Security gives you improved insights into your users’ activities, provides threat detection using machine learning based anomaly detections, and information protection detections such as identifying when sensitive customer information is uploaded to the ServiceNow cloud.
+Connecting ServiceNow to Cloud App Security gives you improved insights into your users' activities, provides threat detection using machine learning based anomaly detections, and information protection detections such as identifying when sensitive customer information is uploaded to the ServiceNow cloud.

 ## Main threats